dengnianchen/fovnerf/README.md

 ## Requirements and Installation

-This code is implemented in PyTorch.
+This code is implemented in PyTorch and C++.
 The code has been tested on the following system:

 * Python 3.10
 * PyTorch 1.11.0